OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 6. The system can be simulated from a given state $x_0$.
 7. The system is noisy.

+To simplify things we assume that the poles are massless.
+The mass is concentrated as point masses at the end of each pole.

 Here, i drew a picture of the system:

 ![Drawing of double pole cart](/assets/posts/drawing_dpcart.jpg)